IN THE POTTERS HANDS

 THE LIFE OF MOSES

-Consider the life of Moses and the road well-traveled by great men like him.
+The life of Moses represents a road well-traveled by great men like him.
 What we discover is a life of maturation that is rarely found today.
 He learned that we must all discover that God is not answerable to us, nor is He obligated to explain Himself.
 Of course, to the casual inquirer, this seems like tyranny and control.
 To the child of God, however, He is known as our Abba Father who loves us.
 Therefore, He disciplines us.

 We learn something from Moses' leadership: Repeatedly, maturity is measured by how much of our life we’re willing to yield to our heavenly Father.
 You see, God’s sons and daughters don’t tell Him what’s best or what to do.
 The prophet Jeremiah sheds similar light on this theme, “Can I not do with you Israel, as this potter does?”
 When applying this to our own lives, it reads as follows: Can I not do with you my bride as the potter desires declare the Lord!